md-arin/Payment-App_MERN/README.md

     - for frontend : `cd frontend` then `npm install`

+4. Make sure you have a MongoDB instance in your device, if not then create one and change the URL at `backend/db/db.js`

-4. Move to the backend  folder and start server using nodemon: `nodemon index.js`
+5. Move to the backend  folder and start server using nodemon: `nodemon index.js`

-5. Now move to the frontend folder and start the react app: `npm run dev`
+6. Now move to the frontend folder and start the react app: `npm run dev`

-6. Open http://localhost:5173 in your browser to see the application
+7. Open http://localhost:5173 in your browser to see the application